-Being a long time cardiac OR nurse, I learned that both naturopathic and allopathic doctors in Europe routinely prescribed hawthorn herb (Cratageus) to prevent and revert cardiovascular diseases.
+Being a long time cardiac OR nurse, I learned that both naturopathic and allopathic doctors in Europe routinely prescribed hawthorn herb tincture (Cratageus) to prevent and revert cardiovascular diseases.

 Commission E, the German version of the FDA, approves hawthorn for heart problems.
 It is one of their most prescribed heart remedies.